Timor-Leste

+Timor was settled over time by various Papuan and Austronesian peoples, which created a diverse mix of cultures and languages linked to Southeast Asia and Melanesia.
 East Timor came under Portuguese influence in the sixteenth century, remaining a Portuguese colony until 1975.
 Internal conflict preceded a unilateral declaration of independence and an Indonesian invasion and annexation.
-Resistance continued throughout Indonesian rule, and in 1999 a United Nations–sponsored act of self-determination led to Indonesia relinquishing control of the territory.
-On 20 May 2002, as Timor-Leste, it became the first new sovereign state of the 21st century.
-That same year, relations with Indonesia were established and normalized, with Indonesia also supporting East Timor's accession into ASEAN.
+The subsequent Indonesian occupation was characterised by extreme abuses of human rights, including torture and massacres, a series of events named the East Timor genocide.
+Resistance continued throughout Indonesian rule and in 1999, a United Nations–sponsored act of self-determination led Indonesia to relinquish control of the territory.
+On 20 May 2002, Timor-Leste became the first new sovereign state of the 21st century.
+That same year, relations with Indonesia were established and normalised, with Indonesia also supporting Timor-Leste's accession into ASEAN.

-The national government runs on a semi-presidential system, with the popularly elected president sharing power with a prime minister appointed by the National Parliament.
+The national government is a semi-presidential system, with the popularly elected president sharing power with a prime minister appointed by the National Parliament.
 Power is centralised under the national government, although many local leaders have informal influence.
-The country maintains a policy of international cooperation, and is a member of the Community of Portuguese Language Countries, an observer of the Pacific Islands Forum, and an applicant for ASEAN membership.
+The country maintains a policy of international cooperation and is a member of the Community of Portuguese Language Countries and ASEAN, and is an observer of the Pacific Islands Forum.
 The country remains relatively poor, with an economy that relies heavily on natural resources, especially oil, and foreign aid.

-The total population is over 1.1 million, and is heavily skewed towards young people due to a high fertility rate.
-Education has led to the increasing literacy over the past half-century, especially in the two official languages of Portuguese and Tetum.
+The total population is over 1.34 million at the 2022 census, and is heavily skewed towards young people due to a high fertility rate.
+Education has led to increasing literacy over the past half-century, especially in the two official languages of Portuguese and Tetum.
 High ethnic and linguistic diversity is reflected by the 30 indigenous languages spoken in the country.
-The majority of the population is Catholic, which exists alongside strong local traditions, especially in rural areas.
+Most of the population is Roman Catholic, which coexists alongside strong local traditions and beliefs, especially in rural areas.